Image: Thomas Logan

 Since childhood, I have witnessed the world through a lens of emotion which could be a blessing or a burden.
 This survival tool helped me navigate an often unpredictable home life.
 Over the course of my life I have made sense of these emotions using meditative processes to discharge residual feelings through my hands and into my art.

-A degree in theater design and lengthy career as a scenic artist influences my work and provides a solid foundation for experimentation and exploration.
-I learned to be extremely flexible utilizing a broad range of materials and processes.
+A degree in theater design and a lengthy career as a scenic artist influence my process and provide a solid foundation for experimentation and exploration.
+I learned to be extremely flexible utilizing a broad range of materials and techniques.
 Trained in the illusion of theater, the sense of tension, suspension and wonder are constantly at play in my work.

-• Minneapolis based artist, Marjorie Fedyszyn (she/her) addresses the universal experiences of loss and human vulnerability through her sculptural practice in textiles.
-Careful attention to process and the inherent properties of materials informs her creative vocabulary for this work, which simultaneously expresses ideas from broad environmental concern to personal grief and introspection.
-Using traditional craft techniques such as paper making, hand stitching, and felt making, Fedyszyn’s abstract forms and installations emerge as emotional histories that investigate ideas of control and the realms of the personal and the global.
+• Minneapolis based visual artist, Marjorie Fedyszyn (she/her), addresses the universal experiences of human vulnerability through her sculptural practice in textiles.
+Using traditional craft techniques such as paper making, hand stitching, and needlework, Fedyszyn’s abstract forms and installations emerge as emotional investigations encompassing ideas of control and loss.
+Her creative vocabulary is driven by careful attention to the inherent properties of materials within her process to address the realms of personal introspection and the human experience.

 • Selected Exhibitions

-2024 – Sustainability in Chaos, NAHP exhibition, Robert C. Williams Museum of Papaermaking, Atlanta, GA
+2024 – Sustainability In Chaos, NAHP Exhibition, Robert C. Williams Museum of Papermaking, Atlanta GA

-2024 – Open Work, McKnight Fiber Artist Fellowship Exhibition, Textile Center MN, Minneapolis, MN
+2024 – Open Work, McKnight Fiber Artist Fellowship exhibition, Textile Center, Minneapolis, MN

 2023 – Decline and Fall, Silverwood Park Gallery, St Anthony, MN

-2022 – When Trees Dream, South Dakota Museum of Art, Brookings, SD
+2022– When Trees Dream, South Dakota Art Museum, Brookings, SD

 2022 – Thought/Process, Inez Greenberg Gallery, Artistry, Bloomington, MN